MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/get-recommendations-for-project-team-members.md

   - **Note:** These modified settings will only persist for one team member requirement and will be defaulted back each time you close the side-pane or generate suggested resources for another team member.

 > [!NOTE]
 > By default, both contract workers and full-time employees are shown in the list of suggested resources.
-To show only full-time employees, disable the **Show contractors** option.
+To show only full-time employees, disable the **Include contractors** option.
 >
 > By default, the initial list of suggested resources is limited to 20 resources.
 You can use the **View more suggestions** button to extend the list by five resources at a time.
-To get more information about any suggested resource and interpret that resource's recommendation score, follow one of these steps.

 ## View more details to evaluate suggested resources

-Each suggested resource is assigned a **recommendation score** (out of 10) to indicate the resource's appropriateness for the specific team member requirement.
-This score is based only on a combination of relevance of a resource's relevant past experience on projects, availability to book for those dates, cost incurred and matching skills (if required for this team member).
-The suggested resources are listed in decreasing order of their recommendation scores.
+To get more information about any suggested resource and interpret that resource's recommendation score, follow any one of these steps.

-- Select the information symbol next to the resource's name.
+- Select the information symbol next to the resource's name **OR**
 - Select the row for the resource in the grid, and then select the **View details** button.

-Both steps open additional information that's related to the past experience of the resource.
+Both steps will display additional information that's related to the past experience of the resource.
 The following metrics are shown:

-- **Experience match (%)** – This metric represents, as a percentage, the similarity between work that the resource did on previous project tasks and the team member requirements that are being staffed.
+- **Experience fit (%)** – This metric represents, as a percentage, the similarity between work that the resource did on previous project tasks and the team member requirements that are being staffed.
+This also considers the number of hours worked on past similar project tasks.
+- **Skill-match (%)** - This is only relevant to a team member requirement that also has one or more required skills.
+This metric represents the % of required skills that a resource has or exceeds the minimum proficiency on.
+- **Cost Impact** - This represents an estimated total cost (not the exact value) that could be incurred by staffing a resource on this team member requirement, in the project's currency.
+Cost impact for suggested resources from units that use a different currency will be displayed after converting to the project's currency.
+- **Availability (%)** - This represents the percentage of the team member duration (in hours) that a suggested resources is available to book (as per schedule board).
-- **Relevant past experience** – This metric consists of three parameters: the number of similar project tasks, projects that were worked on, and the number of hours that were worked on those similar project tasks (adjusted for the **Experience match %** metric).
+- **Relevant past experience** – This section consists of three parameters: the number of similar project tasks, projects that were worked on, and the number of hours that were worked on those similar project tasks (adjusted for similarity % of the experience).
-- **Task-wise score** – This metric provides the recommendation score for each task that's part of the team member requirement.
+- **Task-wise score** – This metric provides an overall recommendation score, for each individual task that's part of the team member requirement.

 ## Shortlist resources to narrow down suggestions